jakubtrnka/ShamirsSecretSharingScheme/README.md

+This implementation is obsolete. see [Rust implementation](https://github.com/jakubtrnka/RustyShamir).
+That will come in the future.

 # Shamir's secret sharing scheme for HD-bitcoin wallets

 [Shamir's secret sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) enables to split some secret between multiple parties in a secure way through the use of *shares*.
 In order to reconstruct original secret from shares, specific number of those shares is required (reconstruction threshold), while if not enough shares is available, no information about the secret is revealed.